Mobile Soil Sampling on iPhone & iPad

 Why distance matters: If a sample was collected 50 meters from the target point, that's worth knowing.
 Maybe there was a waterway in the way, maybe the GPS was drifting, maybe someone grabbed the wrong point.
 The distance field makes it easy to flag and review outliers.

-When you're done, export the completed layer as a shapefile, GeoJSON, CSV, or KML — complete with all your attribute data, coordinates, and photos bundled in a ZIP.
+When you're done, export the completed layer as a shapefile, GeoJSON, CSV, or KML — complete with all your attribute data, coordinates, sample numbers, and photos bundled in a ZIP.
+Related-form entries export alongside the layer, each carrying its sample number so repeat visits stay tied to the right point.
 Send it to your agronomist, upload it to your farm management platform, or open it in QGIS or ArcGIS for further analysis.

 What You Don't Need Anymore